 - A. We observe that land becomes barren soon after monsoon.
 But in the next monsoon it flourishes again with varieties we observed in season earlier.
 How you think it takes place? - B. Fern is a vascular plant.
 Yet it is not considered a Phanerogams.
 Why? - C. Chlamydomonas is microscopic whereas Sargassum is macroscopic; both are algae.
-Which characters of these plants includes them in one group? - 6.
+Which characters of these plants includes them in one group? - D. Which of the following nuts will not be enclosed in fruits?
+What are the peculiar characteristics of these plants?
+Betel nut/ Areca nut, pine nut, walnut, almond, cashew nut, nutmeg. - 6.
 Girth of a Maize plant does not increase over a period of time.
 Justify - 7.
 Radha observed a plant in rainy season on the compound wall of her school.
 The plant did not have true roots but rootlike structures were present.
+Vascular tissue was absent.
 To which group the plant may belong?